1957-1976 Longhorn Women’s Sports-The Struggle for equality

 • another said the intramurals should be adequate enough for women;

-• one said, “we are looking into the problem”” and finally
+• one said, “We are looking into the problem,” and finally

 • Michigan chose to develop a women’s intercollegiate program that was ” strictly amateur,” which meant no recruiting and no scholarships.
 The committee at the University of Michigan was concerned that the men’s intercollegiate was too “commercial” and did not want to repeat that mistake with the Women’s sports program.